wbitt/Network-MultiTool/README.md

 # Network-Multitool
 A (**multi-arch**) multitool for container/network testing and troubleshooting.
 The main docker image is based on Alpine Linux.
-There is a Fedora variant to be used in environments with require the image to be based only on RedHat Linux, or any of it's derivatives.
+There is a Fedora variant to be used in environments which require the image to be based only on RedHat Linux, or any of it's derivatives.

 The container image contains lots of tools, as well as a `nginx` web server, which listens on port `80` and `443` by default.
 The web server helps to run this container-image in a straight-forward way, so you can simply `exec` into the container and use various tools.